KEDGERS/Draft/AIOps_Planning_Questionnaire.md

-# Questionnaire - Getting started with AIOps-based solutions
+# QuestionsSheet - Getting started with AIOps-based solutions

 ## Preface:

    According to Gartner, IT Operations (IT Ops) are in the midst of a revolution.
 The forces of digital business transformation are necessitating a change to traditional IT management techniques.
 Consequently, we are seeing a significant change in current IT Ops procedures and a restructuring in how we manage our IT ecosystems.
 And Gartner’s term that captures the spirit of these changes is Artificial Intelligence for IT Operations, or *AIOps*.

-Diving into AIOps journey without knowing what you’re trying to achieve is a recipe for disaster.
+Diving into an AIOps journey without knowing what you’re trying to achieve is a recipe for disaster.
 In the last couple of years I’ve had the opportunity to work with companies to help them define their AIOps strategy, from problem framing to end-to-end implementation in production.
 We worked together to enable *AIOps* by deploying *Machine Learning (ML) models* to boost efficiency of their IT operations, develop ML-powered features, and build new solutions.

-In the process, we approached the deployment of ML from every angle: Business requirements, technological implementation, compliance, pricing/monetization.
-A set of questions are provided in this document to help guide the process towards successfull AIOps implementation.
+In the process, we approached the deployment of AIOps from every angle: Business requirements, Technical Architecture, Program Management and Return On Investment (ROI).
+A set of questions are provided in this paper to help guide the process towards successfull AIOps implementation.
 The questionnaire will allow you to increasingly make data-driven decisions and to rally people behind data rather than arbitrary process decisions.

 After you go through the questionnaire, you should have a clear path forward to drive your AIOps implementation.

 ## AIOps Planning Questionnaire:

-The questionnaire addresses the key criterias you should evaluate and there are mainly 4 buckets that you should cover:
+The questionnaire addresses the key criterias you should evaluate and there are 4 buckets that you should cover:

-### General requirements:
+### Business Requirements:

    These questions should be answered by the business side.
 Goal is to identify opportunities where AIOps helps make the business more efficient and cheaper to operate.